Michigan no insurance drivers fees

 The penalties in Michigan if you have no insurance with an accident.

 Accidents in Michigan with no proof of insurance have more severe consequences.
-You can view the link for financial responsibility filing to see what is included.
+You can view the link to see the requirements for a financial responsibility filing.

 If a Michigan driver without insurance is in an at-fault in an accident, the injured party may file a suit against the uninsured driver in court.